 Lower Competition and Cost

-One of the biggest advantages of using long-tail keywords in your SEO strategy is the reduced competition.
-These keywords are less sought after by your competitors, mainly because each one appeals to a smaller, more specific audience segment.
-This lower competition often translates into lower costs for paid search campaigns and a higher likelihood of achieving top rankings in organic search results.
+One major advantage of using long-tail keywords in your SEO strategy is reduced competition, as these phrases target smaller, more specific audience segments.
+This lower competition often results in lower costs for paid search campaigns and a better chance of ranking higher in organic search results.
+With fewer competitors bidding, pay-per-click (PPC) costs decrease, improving return on investment.

 Google Keyword Planner